sachinvs7/Spell_Checker/README.md

 An example would be, if the user types in "Speling", the suggestions would be "Spelling", "Spending", "Spoiling" etc.

-The metaphone is a phonetic algorithm, [details.](https://en.wikipedia.org/wiki/Metaphone)
+The Metaphone is a phonetic algorithm, [details.](https://en.wikipedia.org/wiki/Metaphone)

 Update 1 : Succesfully implemented the Metaphone algorithm, refer meta.c file.